leungarthur/leungarthur.github.io/index.md

 ## Research Interests

 - ☀️ Photosynthesis
-- 🌱 Plant physiology and evolution
+- 🌱 Physiology and evolution of photoautotrophs
 - 🖥️ Bioinformatics

 ## Contact